FAQs in MEI

 For more detailed information, please refer to your module handbook under Curriculum.

-Orientation exams are designed to assess your progress in the program and ensure that you meet the fundamental requirements of the degree.
-These exams will help you to gain an overview of your academic standing and ensure that you are making good progress in your studies.
+Orientation exams are designed to assess your progress in the program and ensure that you meet the basic requirements of the degree program.
+These exams will help you to gain an overview of your academic performance and ensure that you are making good progress in your studies.

 According to the current Study and Examination Regulations (2024) for Mechanical Engineering (International), the following subjects are part of the orientation exams: